AidanConnelly/OpenGL-Assignment/readme.md

 Regular expressions can be fast, however this method will surely be faster.

-All these performance optimizations allow the largest file, the 10MB pouf.dae to be loaded in a *lightning fast* 66 miliseconds:
+All these performance optimizations allow the largest file, the 10MB pouf.dae, to be loaded on the underwhelming university hardware in a *lightning fast* 66 miliseconds, a throughput of 150MBs, reaching the limits of disk IO:

 ![](images/Capture.PNG)